temporalio/documentation/docs/security/how-to-configure-mtls.md

 - internode: configuration for encrypting communication between nodes within the Cluster.
 - frontend: configuration for encrypting the Frontend's public endpoints

-See TLS configuration reference for more information concerning mTLS encryption.